-The Kavli Scholars program supports faculty members and trainees, focusing on new initiatives that combine theoretical and experimental approaches to address important questions in neuroscience.
-Kavli Faculty Scholars are selected from among the Kavli Institute Faculty by the Institute's co-directors, in consultation with an external advisory group.
+The Kavli Institute Scholars program supports faculty members and trainees, focusing on new initiatives that combine theoretical and experimental approaches to address important questions in neuroscience.
+Kavli Institute Faculty Scholars are selected from among the Kavli Institute Faculty by the Institute's co-directors, in consultation with an external advisory group.
 Faculty recipients are appointed for a three-year period, on a rotating basis, to ensure flexibility in funding support across the range of relevant faculty at critical stages of their research programs.
-Postdoctoral and graduate student Kavli Scholars are chosen by the co-directors and are appointed for a period of two to four years.
+Postdoctoral and graduate student Kavli Institute Scholars are chosen by the co-directors and are appointed for a period of two to four years.
 Our current group of scholars are featured below.

 Stachenfeld's work has been featured in the Atlantic, Quanta Magazine, Nautilus, and MIT Technology Review.
 In 2019, she was named one of MIT Tech Review’s "Innovators Under 35" for her work on predictive representations in the hippocampus.
 She completed her PhD in Neuroscience at Princeton University, where she was advised by Matthew Botvinick, and received bachelor's degrees from Tufts University in Mathematics (BA) and Chemical & Biological Engineering (BS).

-Vikram Gadagkar is an Assistant Professor of Neuroscience at Columbia University.
+Vikram Gadagkar is an Assistant Professor of Neuroscience at Columbia University and a Freeman Hrabowski Scholar at the Howard Hughes Medical Institute.
 His research centers on how the brain learns skills and evaluates behaviors—both self-generated and the behaviors of others.
 A deeper cellular and neurochemical understanding of these processes could provide leads for treating neurological disorders such as Parkinson's disease and autism.
 His research lab studies songbirds, exploring how young male finches learn mating songs and how female finches evaluate those songs.
 He has earned numerous awards and honors, including the NIH Director’s New Innovator Award.
 Gadagkar received a PhD in Physics from Cornell University, an MS in Physics from the Indian Institute of Science, and a BS in Physics, Chemistry, and Mathematics from Bangalore University.

 Salomon Muller explores the computational principles underlying how the cerebellum and associated neural structures form and use internal models to improve sensory encoding and refine behavioral control.
 Currently, Salomon is developing computational models to understand how the Dorsal Cochlear Nucleus learns to modulate its response to predicted auditory signals, effectively smoothing out responses to expected sounds.
 His work also examines the mechanisms through which cerebellar wiring during critical developmental periods addresses credit assignment challenges—determining how specific neural connections contribute to adaptive learning through plasticity in post-critical period.
 Muller collaborates with experimental neuroscientists to bridge theoretical models and cerebellar physiology, contributing to a deeper understanding of cerebellar function across sensory and motor domains.